 Today’s Global Economy seeks a skilled Bilingual Workforce

-Global markets are progressively becoming integrated, emphasising the need for bilinguals to conduct business and survive in global markets.
+Global markets are progressively becoming integrated, emphasizing the need for bilinguals to conduct business and survive in global markets.
 Numerous research shows that an organisation prefers bilingual employee.

 This is why multicultural, bilingual education is encouraged among young learners.
 With this, they can build critical skills such as cross-cultural competency, social intelligence, effective communication, cognitive load management, etc. Thus, more and more parents are investing in bilingual education to better prepare their children with the skills required to be competitive in today’s global workforce.